pachyderm/docs-content/latest/manage/upgrades.md

         tag: "{{%latestPatchNumber%}}"
 ```

-You'll see a pod created to perform the preflight checks:
+You'll see a pod named `pachyderm-preflight-check` was created to perform the preflight checks.
+If its status says `completed`, you are ready to continue with the upgrade.

 ```s
 kubectl get pods